Harrow Council has a workforce of more than 5,000 employees, serving more than 240,000 residents and thousands of local businesses every day.

 In Q2, Harrow’s new Director of IT, Ben Goward, joined the council and with the help of the wider team, they ensured the IT transformation initiatives were set up to deliver the best possible service delivery, underpinned by the migration to SIAM.

 The project was delivered over a 6 month process with Harrow working in close partnership with Unifii throughout.
 With the unexpected arrival of COVID-19 we collectively had to adapt our plans and ways of working almost overnight whilst overcoming technology challenges and ensuring stakeholders could still focus on supporting their customers.
 Working in close partnership allowed the project team to further refine the delivery approach, ensuring user facing processes had additional testing and validation time.
-In addition to this, Unifii moved to a more hands-on requirements gathering model where Harrow staff built out their Service Catalogue in tool to help understand how it would be used by customers.
+In addition to this, Unifii moved to a more hands-on requirements gathering model, where Harrow staff built out their Service Catalogue tool to help understand how it would be used by customers.

 The key test for the project team came two weeks before the planned go-live, when a critical supplier had suffered a major outage.
 Within 24 hours of an initial discussion about accelerating the roll out of ServiceNow for the internal teams, the platform was being used by the newly launched Service Desk allowing staff and customers to gain support and help for their critical issues.
 The remaining towers also onboarded early and the entire service went live a full week ahead of schedule.

 The solution has resulted in significantly better management in information being instantly available for everyone from the IT Director down.
-Supplier performance is easily tracked and internal customers have started to adopt self service capabilities, resulting in a drop in calls to the Service Desk.
-The desire to embed SIAM into the working practises has been successfully achieved with a roadmap for future service improvements identified to gain even more value.
+Supplier performance is easily tracked and internal customers have started to adopt self service capabilities, resulting in a reduction in calls to the Service Desk.
+The desire to embed SIAM into the working practices has been successfully achieved with a roadmap for future service improvements identified to gain even more value.

 Through the implementation of the platform, Harrow can now look into constant service improvement, using statistics from the way the portal and phone lines are currently being used and making the journey easier for users.
 The project has been a resounding success and Harrow are looking to introduce ServiceNow to other areas of the business.